cs124/pa0-jupyter-tutorial/platform/Windows.md

 3. From the Jupyter notebook file explorer window that opens, click on the pa0.ipynb file to open it.
-      1. You will be prompted to select a kernel for this Jupyter notebook.
+      1. You may be prompted to select a kernel for this Jupyter notebook.
 Check to see if the environment `cs124` is in the list of available kernels.
       2. If not, stop your notebook via control-c in the terminal and run this command:
       `python -m ipykernel install --user --name cs124 --display-name "cs124"`.